Will-Wright/image-segmentation/README.md

 Description
 -----------
 This software package separates an image into disjoint subimages with similar properties (color, texture, etc.).

-The user may also include must-link constraints as indicated below.
+The user may also include must-link constraints.

 #### New Contributions: